rossetti-gov/identity-dev-docs/_pages/oidc.md

 # OpenID Connect developer guide

-login.gov supports [OpenID Connect 1.0](http://openid.net/developers/specs), an extension of Oauth 2.0, conforming to the [iGov Profile](https://openid.net/wg/igov).
+OpenID Connect is a simple identity layer built on top of the OAuth 2.0 protocol. login.gov supports [version 1.0](http://openid.net/developers/specs) of the specification and conforms to the [iGov Profile](https://openid.net/wg/igov).

 {% include basic-auth-warn.html %}